RTS5227/UNETI.FIT/README.md

 - Nguyễn Văn Đức (Tester)

 ### License
-UNETI.FIT  is licensed under the MIT License - see the `LICENSE` file for details
+UNETI.FIT  is licensed under the GNU License - see the `LICENSE` file for details